google/kube-node-tracer/README.md

 # Kube Node Tracer

+This is not an officially supported Google product.

+*Authored by:* Richard Balfour (RichardBalfour)

+## Overview
 Troubleshooting transient/ intermittent networking issues is a tedious process, oftentimes requiring packet trace collection and analysis to determine the root-cause.
 The container orchestration environment Kubernetes (K8s) poses another set of challenges due to its potential scale, ephemeral nature, and layers of abstraction.

 The `Kube Node Tracer` aims to provide K8s users a tool to perform rolling packet captures on the host network namespace for nodes within a cluster for use in troubleshooting transient networking issues.
 To limit the impact on cluster resources, `Kube Node Tracer` automatically offloads packet capture files to a sink (ex.
 Google Cloud Storage) for later analysis.